The Ultimate Guide to Road Trips in Québec

 Mont Tremblant is less than two hours away from the city and it’s the perfect spot for outdoor aficionados who want to recharge.
 Hiking, road and mountain biking, canoeing, Via Ferrata rock climbing… not to mention skiing and snowboarding in the winter, and even a Spa Scandinave to round up a perfect day, any time of the year.

-After an active day, you can either spend the night just outside the mountain town or if it’s still light out, head off on the two-hour panoramic drive through the mountains to Canada’s capital city, Ottawa.
+After an active day, head off on the two-hour panoramic drive through the mountains to Canada’s capital city, Ottawa.
 Visit the Parliament, walk along the swirly river or dive into one of the world class museums.
 If you dare, sleep the day off inside an old jail cell at HI Ottawa Jail.

 Suggested stops: Sherbrooke & Trois-Rivières

 Most road trippers explore the province from east to west.
 But we all know backpackers are not tourists.
 So let’s do things differently.
 Start at Sherbrooke, a dynamic student town and the perfect starting point for discovering the route des vins.
 Drive through the plains to charming Trois-Rivières for a night of partying on Forges Street or a day on lake Saint-Pierre.

 Suggested stops: Montréal / Trois-Rivières / Québec (le Chemin du Roy)

 The Chemin du Roy (King’s Road) is a portion of what is most commonly known as Highway 138.
 But it’s also the oldest road in the province, dating back to the 1600s.
 And it is a wonderful alternative to the otherwise monotonous and boring ride between Quebec and Montreal.
 The chemin du Roy will take you along the Saint Lawrence river via some of the most beautiful towns in the area, like Trois-Rivières.
 Your drive will be dotted with mansions and flowery fields, instead of white highway lines.